-Every seller wants her home to sell fast and bring top dollar, but it takes more than luck to make this happen.
-It involves careful planning and knowing how to professionally spruce up your home so you'll convince homebuyers to scurry for their checkbooks.
+Every seller wants their home to sell quickly and for a large profit, but it takes more than luck to make that happen.
+It involves careful planning and knowing how to professionally prepare your home to convince buyers to pull out their checkbooks.

-Remove books from bookcases and pack up those knickknacks.
-Clean everything off your kitchen counters.
-Essential items that you use daily can be tucked away in small boxes that you can place in a closet when they're not in use.
-Think of this process as a head start on the packing you'll eventually have to do anyway.
+Remove books and other knickknacks from bookcases, and clean everything off your kitchen counters.
+Essential items that you use daily can be tucked away in small boxes you can place in a closet when they're not in use.
+Consider this process an efficient start to your packing.

 Consider Renting a Storage Unit

-If you want to take certain window coverings, built-in appliances, or fixtures with you, now's the time to remove them.
-If the chandelier in the dining room once belonged to your great grandmother, take it down.
-If a buyer never sees it, she won't want it and they'll be no dispute later.
-When you tell a buyer she can't have an item, she'll covet it and this could blow your deal.
+If you plan on taking certain window coverings, built-in appliances, or fixtures with you, remove them prior to showing the house.
+If the chandelier in the dining room once belonged to your great-grandmother, be sure to take it down before a buyer sees it and asks that it be included with the house.
+Telling a buyer they can't have an item that appears with the house and enhances its appeal can hurt the sale.

-Kitchens are a big selling point for many buyers so you'll want yours to be as spotless and uncluttered as possible.
-Don't forget those snoopers—make sure the interior of the fridge is clean and orderly, too.
+Kitchens are a big selling point for many buyers, so make yours as spotless and uncluttered as possible.
+In the event that someone opens your refrigerator, make sure it appears clean and orderly.